kritikrishnan/Workforce/README.md

 - Implement a search or a way to filter the employees
 - Update or Edit employee details.
 - Enlarge employee image
+- Expand to tablet and night mode
+- Add Localization support

 2. Architecture and design -